-This information is further detailed in Table 14.2.
+The distributions are further compared in Table 14.2.
 The left-side panel reports the tail probability of an observation lower than the deviate.
 For instance, the probability of observing a draw less than -3 is 0.001, or 0.1% for the normal, 0.012 for the Student's t with six degrees of freedom, and 0.020 for the Student's t with four degrees of freedom.
+There is a greater probability of observing an extreme move when the data is drawn from a Student's t rather than a normal distribution.

 We can transform these into an expected number of occurrences in one year, or 250 business days.
-The right-side panel shows that the corresponding numbers are 0.34, 3.00 and 4.99 for the respective distributions.
-In other words, the normal
+The right-side panel shows that the corresponding numbers are 0.34, 3.00, and 4.99 for the respective distributions.
+In other words, with a normal distribution, we should expect that this extreme movement below z = -3 will occur on average one day or less.
+With a Student's t with df = 4, the expected number is five in a year, which is closer to reality.